frouhi/Genetic_algo_trader/README.md

     Genetic operations that are used here are crossover and mutation.
 In crossover, we swap two random subtrees from two trees to generate two new trees.
 In mutation, we choose a random node.
 Then, we swap two random subtrees from the left and right subtrees of the chosen node.
      Sometimes, some excess nodes are created as a result of genetic operations.
 We can remove them using a pruning algorithms.

+ **Future Work**

+ The main goal of this program is to practice and experiment with genetic algorithms.
+However, the results are very interesting and promising.
+ The current program is mostly profitable.
+There are many areas to improve this project:
+ 1. Use tail recursive functions or iterative methods to make tree operations faster.
+ 2. Use financial indicators such as Moving Averages instead of raw and basic data.
+ 3. Use other parameters to configure the genetic algorithm.
+ 4. Add another layer of complexity by allowing the program to trade multiple assets instead of one.
+ 5. Couple this genetic algorithm with a neural network.

+ **Disclaimer**

+ This program is not intended to be used for real trading.
+The author of this project is in no way responsible for any trading loss.